m2osw/snaplogger/README.md

     named `id`.
 At this time, no other fields are automatically added, but Snap!
 Logger understands some system names such as "_timestamp".

+* Bitrate Limit

+    By default, all log messages are forwarded to the appender processing function (i.e. the function saving the log to a file, sending the log over a network, etc.)

+    At times, it can be useful to limit the amount of data sent, especially when sending logs over a network or saving them to a file to limit the amount of I/O used and also limit the amount of disk space used.
+The appenders have a bitrate parameter that can be set to the maximum amount of data that the logger is allowed to forward per minute (although the amount is defined in "mbps").

+    Note that at the moment this is based on a per appender basis.
+It is not a system wide limit either (i.e. if you run 20 services, each have its own private set of limits).

 * Regex Filtering

     You have the ability to add as many file appenders as you'd like.
 You